score-json/nlohmann_json/TSF/trustable/assertions/TA-CONSTRAINTS_CONTEXT.md

 - Are the constraints grounded in realistic expectations, backed by real-world examples?
   - **Answer**: The constraints originate from S-CORE, the nlohmann/json library and the RFC-8259 standard.
 As these are all widely used, the constraints are grounded in realistic expectations.
+TODO think about what constraints are meant here
 - Do they effectively guide downstream consumers in expanding upon existing Statements?
   - **Answer**: The existing set of AOUs provides effective guidance for consumers.
 - Do they provide clear guidance for upstreams on reusing components with well-defined claims?
-  - **Answer**: # TODO
+  - **Answer**: # TODO not clear what an upstream is in our case
 - Are any Statements explicitly designated as not reusable or adaptable?
   - **Answer**: No, all statements could theoretically be adapted or reused.
 - Are there worked examples from downstream or upstream users demonstrating